 On July 1, 2013, the national accreditation bodies of NCATE and the Teacher Education Accreditation Council (TEAC) consolidated into the Council for the Accreditation of Educator Preparation CAEP as the new accrediting body for teacher educator preparation.
 As a teacher education program (TEP) under CAEP, NMSU’s College of Education continues to prepare teacher candidates to become teachers in compliance with CAEP Standards.
 The CAEP accreditation framework guides educator preparation programs (EPPs) to continually self-assess and conduct evidence-based analysis of their programs and their efficacy.
 This contributes to the continuous improvement that ensures that the College of Education’s educator preparation programs here at NMSU produce successful educators.

-In addition, the College’s programs are accredited by ten different accrediting agencies.
+In addition, the College’s programs are accredited by eight different accrediting agencies.
 These are:

 - Commission on Accreditation of Athletic Training Education (CAATE)